BoKnows11/notes/Work/2025/2025 GOALS.md

 _Production is our cash register: SMARTly define your projects that will maximize this.
 Specify value._

 1. Example: Enable the Ops staff to diagnose wells quickly by providing context of what is possibly wrong with a well by 4/1.
 The value of this is more efficient and effective staff- we should ideally see reliability of wells increase.
 We will measure pre/post performance with a reliability score and feedback.

-2.       …
+2. Automate deferment coding by 4/1/25.

 3.       …